CodeNKoffee/uplift-ui/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may result in temporary or permanent consequences, such as a warning, temporary ban, or removal from the project.

-Let's work together to maintain a positive and inclusive environment for everyone involved in VIP UI.
+Let's work together to maintain a positive and inclusive environment for everyone involved in AnajUI.